-We encourage the Administration to include both faculty and staff and their significant others in any such measures, and to rapidly implement cost-neutral measures.
+Although the specifics of labor union contracts may require an initial focus on non-union employees, primarily faculty and senior administrative staff and their partners, we encourage the Administration to include both faculty and staff and their significant others in any such measures, and to rapidly implement costneutral measures.
 We recognize that the College does not have the capacity to employ all spouses and partners of faculty hired.